 Here are my 4 favourite cholesterol-lowering cooking oils:-

 1. Rapeseed oil

 Rapeseed oil, heralded as the ‘British olive oil’, is rich in unsaturated fats, making it a great choice for cholesterol-lowering cooking.
 It is lower in saturated fat than olive oil and is one of the only unblended oils that can be heated to a high frying temperature without spoiling its nutrients or flavour.

 Rapeseed oil can be used in place of other oils in cholesterol-lowering recipes, for example:-

 2. Olive oil

 Olive oil is also rich in cholesterol-lowering unsaturated fats, which is why it is a staple of the heart-healthy Mediterranean diet.
-Infused olive oils are a great way to enhance the flavours of your cholesterol-lowering meals, for example:-
+Infused olive oils are a great way to include these healthy fats in your diet.
+For example:-

-- Drizzle basil-infused olive oil over your salads.
+- Basil infused olive oil drizzled over salads.

 3. Avocado oil